 Pancreatic cancer usually has no symptoms in its early stages, so many people are diagnosed when the cancer is advanced.
-If the cancer is in nearby organs or blood vessels (locally advanced), or has spread (metastasised) to other parts of the body, surgery to remove the cancer may not be possible.
-Instead treatments will focus on relieving symptoms such as jaundice, digestive problems and pain.
-This is called palliative treatment.
+If the cancer involves nearby organs or blood vessels (locally advanced – some stage 3 cancers) or has spread to other parts of the body (metastasised – all stage 4 cancers), surgery to remove the cancer may not be possible.

-- persistent vomiting and weight loss – caused by a blockage in the stomach or small bowel
+- ongoing vomiting and weight loss caused by a blockage in the stomach or small bowel

 Surgery to relieve symptoms

 If the tumour is pressing on the common bile duct, it can cause a blockage and prevent bile from passing into the bowel.
-Bile builds up in the blood, causing symptoms of jaundice, such as yellowing of the skin and whites of the eyes; itchy skin; reduced appetite, poor digestion and weight loss; and dark urine and pale stools.
+Bile builds up in the blood, causing symptoms of jaundice, such as yellowing of the skin and whites of the eyes, itchy skin, reduced appetite, poor digestion and weight loss, dark urine, and pale stools.

 If cancer blocks the duodenum (first part of the small bowel), food cannot pass into the bowel and builds up in your stomach, causing nausea and vomiting.

 Blockages of the common bile duct or duodenum are known as obstructions.
-Options for managing obstructions may include:
+Surgical options for managing these may include:

-- stenting – inserting a small tube into the bile duct or duodenum (this is the most common method, see below)
+- stenting – inserting a small tube into the bile duct or duodenum (this is the most common method)

 - gastroenterostomy – connecting the stomach to the jejunum (middle section of the small bowel)

-Sometimes a surgeon may have planned to remove a pancreatic tumour during an operation, but discovers the cancer has spread.
+Sometimes the surgeon may have planned to remove a pancreatic tumour but discovers during the surgery that the cancer has spread.
 If the tumour cannot be removed, the surgeon may perform one of the operations listed above to relieve symptoms.

 Inserting a stent